Formulary apportionment: In international taxation

 Formulary apportionment is not used as a method of attributing profit between (rather than within) national tax jurisdictions.
 The adoption of formulary apportionment has been advocated at various times since the 1970s.
 The matter has been hotly debated by OECD member states beginning in the 1970s.
-In 2000 Joann Weiner and Charles E. McLure Jr. proposed the use of formulary apportionment within the European Union.
+In 2000, there was a proposal to use formulary apportionment within the European Union.
 In 2001, the EU issued a communication advocating the use of formulary apportionment.
-In 2007 Kimberley A. Clausing and Reuven Avi-Yonah suggested that the US Internal Revenue Service use formulary apportionment in the assessment of federal corporate income tax, believing it would lead to increased tax revenue in the face of a trend for multinational corporations to use transfer pricing to shift profits out of the US into low-tax countries.
+In 2007, it was suggested that the US Internal Revenue Service use formulary apportionment (actually a hybrid approach: routine return plus residual profit split) in the assessment of federal corporate income tax, believing it would lead to increased tax revenue in the face of a trend for multinational corporations to use transfer pricing to shift profits out of the US into low-tax countries.
 None of these suggestions has been adopted.

-Several US states allow, but do not mandate, that a corporate group include foreign entities for the purpose of assessing factors used in formulary apportionment ("worldwide unitary combination").
-California, for example, began to accept worldwide unitary combination in the 1940s.
-However, its attempt to require such combination led to strong protests from US trading partners.
+Several US states allow, but do not mandate, a multinational to include foreign entities in its formulary apportionment.
+California, for example, began to accept worldwide formulary apportionment in the 1940s.
+However, its attempt to require such apportionment led to strong protests from US trading partners.
 The UK-US double taxation treaty signed in 1975 included a provision to prohibit US states from "tak[ing] into account the income, deductions, receipts, or out-goings of a related enterprise" in the United Kingdom or any other country for the purpose of determining tax liability.
 However, the US Senate, whose consent was required to ratify the treaty, rejected this provision, and the treaty was amended by a protocol in 1979.
-The Supreme Court explicitly held worldwide unitary combination as constitutional in separate cases in 1983 and 1994 (Barclays Bank PLC v.
+The Supreme Court explicitly held worldwide formulary apportionment as constitutional in separate cases in 1983 and 1994 (Barclays Bank PLC v.
 Franchise Tax Board).
-In 1985 the United Kingdom passed retaliatory legislation which would have overridden the UK-US tax treaty and denied significant UK tax benefits to corporations headquartered in US states which applied worldwide unitary taxation.
-This and further pressure from foreign governments, the executive branch and multinational corporations led US states to adopt a "water's edge" limitation on unitary combination, allowing taxpayers to decide for themselves whether or not to include foreign entities in their combined reporting.
+In 1985 the United Kingdom passed retaliatory legislation which would have overridden the UK-US tax treaty and denied significant UK tax benefits to corporations headquartered in US states which applied worldwide formulary apportionment.
+This and further pressure from foreign governments, the executive branch and multinational corporations led US states to adopt a "water's edge" limitation on formulary apportionment, allowing taxpayers to decide for themselves whether or not to include foreign entities in their combined reporting.